 Sports Management and Law in Portugal and Spain | Faculty-led Program

-Due to COVID-19, the December 2020 Sports Management and Law in Portugal and Spain faculty-led program has been cancelled.
+The most recent Sports Management and Law in Portugal and Spain faculty-led program took place in January 2020.

 Students who participate in the Sports Management and Law in Portugal and Spain faculty-led program will examine the legal, financial, moral, and policy issues and disputes that arise in the world of amateur and professional sports.
 Assignments cover some of the most current and comprehensive legal developments affecting high school, college, Olympic, professional and international sports.
 We will discuss new landmark judicial decisions, as well as, significant NCAA infractions cases and Olympic sports arbitration awards.
 Students are also provided an opportunity to debate complex issues related to the application of antitrust, labor, and intellectual property law to sports.
 We will approach the issues from the perspective of various players in the sports industry, such as the sports lawyer, corporate counselor, university administrator, team manager, various sports regulatory bodies, and, of course, the athletes and fans.
 Students will have multiple opportunities to meet both domestic and international sports clubs (teams) and they will be able to compare and contrast not only their talent, but also the way the clubs are managed (functionally and as a business).
 Several visits are being planned with athletic teams in both Minnesota (prior to departure) and teams while abroad.